"Let us love, not in word or speech, but in truth and action."--John 3:18

 - Grade 12: Mandatory 25 service hours off campus PLUS AN ADDITIONAL 125 HOURS (this does not include hours accrued for the junior year)

 Service hours in any given year must be completed by April 30.
 Hours completed after April 30th will be recorded for the following year.
-If the minimum requirement for service hours is not completed, students will receive a “fail” grade for Service Learning on their final report card.
-Special arrangements must be made with the Director of Campus Ministry to remediate the hours.
+If the minimum requirement for service hours is not completed, special arrangements must be made with the Director of Campus Ministry to remediate the hours.

 It is important to note that, in addition to demonstrated need, annual financial aid eligibility is contingent upon the document completion of the annual 25 hour service requirement.
 Failure to complete the required service may put the financial aid application in jeopardy of denial.

 Students of each class can achieve service in multiple ways.
 For the freshmen all hours done for the school community or outside the school will count for the required 25 hours.
 For upperclassmen (sophomore, juniors and seniors) 25 service hours have to be off campus on a pre-approved location. (see locations below) All hours done at the school community will be counted towards the additional hours for the Learning Service Award.
 (Due date for Service learning award is on February 22, 2019)